What Is Syphilis?

-The onset of ocular Syphilis can be expected at any stage of Syphilis.
+One can expect the onset of ocular Syphilis at any stage of Syphilis.
 Ocular Syphilis is an invasion of vision or sight by bacteria.
 Manifestations of Syphilis of the eye may include interstitial keratitis, posterior and anterior uveitis, retinal vasculitis, and optic neuropathy.

 Signs and symptoms of ocular Syphilis can include:

 - Floating spots in the field of vision